GenAI Alone Isn’t Enough—Pair It with Learning Analytics.

 Take Informed Action

-Use insights to intervene at both the system and classroom level.
+Use insights to intervene at both the system and class level.
 Adapt the AI's behavior, modify prompts or constraints, and equip teachers with dashboards showing where students need support.
 Train educators to interpret LA insights and integrate them into teaching practice.

 Evaluate & Refine